BrianSlick/BikeStuff/WabashRiverRideTrainingProgram/RideDetails/wrrtp_week8.md

 Our goal this week is simply to build some comfort with riding on the street -  most likely with more traffic than we've experienced so far - and pushing our distance envelope a little further.
 We will plan on taking 1 break in the latter half of the route.

 This particular route is a favorite route of Renee Figeruoa.
-So if you see an 14-mile E route on the club calendar, it's probably this one.
+So if you see a 14-mile E route on the club calendar, it's probably this one.

 If you have not attended previous weeks in the program, have no fear!
 You're still more than welcome to ride with us.
-You may want to ride previous routes - [Week 1](wrrtp_week1.md), [Week 2](wrrtp_week2.md), [Week 3](wrrtp_week3.md), [Week 4](wrrtp_week4.md), [Weeks 5/6](wrrtp_week5.md) - on your own beforehand.
+You may want to ride previous routes on your own beforehand.

 ----